 About

-Bartu made his triple debut at the age of 15 by playing Mendelssohn’s Violin Concerto and conducting his 1st Symphony as well as Mozart’s 29th Symphony at the prestigious Théâtre des Variétés in Paris.
-The concert was attended by a large audience, including the former French Prime Minister.
-The audience acclaimed the concert, describing it as “a moment of grace, rarely seen in a lifetime”, and Bartu as a “genius” and “one of the greatest future musicians of the world”.
-After this concert, Maestro Jean-Claude Casadesus began to mentor and teach him.
-He said, “Bartu is an excellent musician (...) who deserves the utmost attention”.
+Bartu, a 21-year-old violinist, conductor, and composer, made his triple debut at the age of 15 by performing Mendelssohn’s Violin Concerto and conducting his 1st Symphony alongside Mozart’s 29th Symphony at the prestigious Théâtre des Variétés in Paris.
+The concert drew a large audience, including the former French Prime Minister, and was hailed as “a moment of grace, rarely seen in a lifetime,” with Bartu being described as a “genius” and “one of the greatest future musicians of the world.”
+After this performance, Maestro Jean-Claude Casadesus began to mentor him, remarking, “Bartu is an excellent musician (...) who deserves the utmost attention.”

-In 2023, the Paris Conservatoire loaned him a 1760 violin by Giovanni Battista Guadagnini (Ex-Vidas) for two years.
-Bartu is also sponsored by sustainable and equitable brands such as Harper Collective, J.M.
-Weston, and Noyoco.
+In 2023, the Paris Conservatoire loaned him a 1760 violin by Giovanni Battista Guadagnini(Ex-Vidas).
+Bartu is also sponsored by sustainable and equitable brands such as Harper Collective and J.M.
+Weston.

 I can’t say enough good things about Bartu!
 He is incredibly talented & at the same time, he is extremely inquisitive, hungry to learn, hungry to grow and hungry to expand his vocabulary.
 His level of proficiency and grace are far beyond his years on this planet and I am very excited for his future as well as the future of music!